 that our ancestor could have been on the same plot of land and never moved even though the census and land records could be in a different state altogether.
 For

 See what I mean?
 And this is just one state.
 I found records in Tennessee for one ancestor.

 |Haywood County, NC – Reece / McClure Clay County, NC – Reece / McClure

 Towns County, GA – McClure Union County, GA – Reece / McClure

 Buncombe County, NC – McClure/Reece

 would not have been able to find if it were not for those folks.
 Much of our correspondence took place via emails and we have yet to meet in person.
 A few rare letters

-grandchildren of their own that are still here and thriving, it remains to be finished by the generations to come.
+still here and thriving.
+This part of the story remains to be finished by the generations to come.